framely/community/docs/reference/annotations/confirmation.md

 ### Conditions

 With condition, bot can confirm with the user when the set of conditions are met.
-You can use [kotlin Expression](kotlinexpression.md) to express the timing of key pieces of information that should be implied or requested.
+You can use [Kotlin code expression](kotlinexpression.md) to express the timing of key pieces of information that should be implied or requested.

 :::: conversation
 ::: user User